zmarffy/apt-repo/README.md

     }
     ```

-    Using "`github-public`" or `"github-private"` as "`host`" will create a repo on GitHub to host your repo in.
+    Using "`github-public`" or "`github-private`" as "`host`" will create a repo on GitHub to host your repo in.

     **Note:** Do not specify "`all`" as an architecture here, even if you have packages that fit all architectures.